mattegoat/pragma-docs/docs/docs/Resources/Cairo 1/randomness/Architecture.md

 ## Retry Policy

-We will retry every 30 seconds to fulfill your requests until **30** blocks have passed the specified minimum block number.
+We will retry every second to fulfill your requests until **10** blocks have passed the specified minimum block number.

 ## Technical Specification